pudly/schmopera-hugo/content/articles/upcoming-of-note-opera-hits-in-bc-henry-viii-in-boston.md

 For a full listing of Opera Kelowna's 2019 line-up, [visit their website](https://www.operakelowna.com/the-season/).

-On the other coast, Boston-based Odyssey Opera is set to offer its latest in
+On the other coast, Boston-based Odyssey Opera is set to offer its latest in opera's under-performed masterpieces.
+Saint-Saëns' fifth opera, _Henry VIII_, centres on the famed love triangle between the Tudor king, his first wife Catherine of Aragon, and his soon-to-be second wife, Anne Boleyn.